fnxL/generalized-media-scraper/README.md

 `maxRetries` | Default: `5` - Maximum retires before the file download is aborted

-`useHeadLessBrowser` | Default: `false` - Will use headless chromium browser to render the html content.
+`usePlaywright` | Default: `false` - Will playwright chromium to render the html content.
 Defaults to false, which uses html returned by HttpRequest

 `overwriteExistingFiles` | Default: `false`